rogerfavelron/coolShop/README.md

 # cool shop

 Live link: "https://rogerfavelron.github.io/coolShop" </br>
+Note: The data may be loading slow, that's related to heroku.

 To try the app, after cloning and installing the dependencies with `npm i` :